 If you have any questions, please click to email the Education Manager.
 All courses are held at Oxford Bridge Club, 147 Banbury Road, Oxford OX2 7AN.

-The Year 2 of the EBU’s Bridge for All course is now fully booked.
+The Year 2 of the EBU’s Bridge for All course runs each year in three terms of 10 weeks each starting in September/October.
 This course is open to those who have completed Year 1 of the Bridge for All course and to those with the equivalent knowledge of Bridge.
 This course is designated as Next Step.

 Please contact firstname.lastname@example.org for further details if you are not one of our existing students.